 Education mode, which is for Educators who want to know the cost difference between owning a printer or using a print service.
 The second is

-Commercial mode, and is for entrepreneurs who want to know their business's profit.
+Commercial mode, and is for entrepreneurs who want to know to use this tool as a profit calculator for their business.

 To use this calculator, we suggest you keep all the associated costs ready by your side.
 First, we will estimate the cost of owning the printer that involves buying and installing and the cost of consumables and safety gear.
 To calculate the cost:

-- Insert the price of the printer filament you are planning to use.
+Insert the price of the printer filament you are planning to use.
 We also have the average market prices available using a list of pre-listed materials to assist you.
-You can estimate the volume of your model here.

 Similarly, to obtain the cost of using the 3D print service: